Reading Comprehension for College Students

 You know how to read, of course.
 But do you know how to read well enough to ace your college classes?
 They’re two different skills.
 As you might have surmised from the size of your bookstore tab or the massive stacks in the school library, reading comprehension is crucial to the academic success of college students.
 In college, you’re required to make sense of difficult material, much of it written in technical, less-than-clear language.
 Even comparatively easy reading material will test your powers of concentration.
-Our guide calls on experts to coach you through the challenges you’ll face as you tackle college-level reading assignments.
+Our guide calls on a reading and literacy degree expert to coach you through the challenges you’ll face as you tackle college-level reading assignments.

 Reading Demands in College

 The reading assigned in high school was just a warmup.
 New college students likely will find that professors load them up with more reading than they have been assigned in the past, and many of those assignments will be a challenge.
 What’s more, students will be expected to bear greater responsibility for keeping up with reading assignments and making sure they understand the material.
 At this level, it will no longer suffice to simple read and regurgitate material.